oceanicsdotio/oceanics.io/oceanics-io-www/content/hashes-maps-lists/index.md

 title: Hashes, maps, and lists
 date: "2020-02-01T12:00:00.000Z"
 description: |
-    Notes on applications of linked lists, hash tables, and other graph stuctures.
+    Notes on applications of linked lists, hash tables, and other graph structures.
     Provides some canonical references from the literature.
 tags: ["algorithms", "data structures", "hash", "graph"]
 citations: